arnabwahid/wordpress-bootstrap/README.md

 FEATURES
 ________

 We’ve built the WordPress Bootstrap theme so that it could be used as-is or as a starting point for theme developers.
-It’s built on top of the brilliant Bones theme framework by Eddie Machado and based on v2.0 of Twitter’s Bootstrap.
+It’s built on top of the brilliant Bones theme framework by Eddie Machado and based on v2.1.1 of Twitter’s Bootstrap.

 Here’s what we’ve got so far.
-Watch this project on Github to keep up with some enhancements we’re developing.
+Star this project on Github to keep up with its progress.

 Responsive
 __________

-We’ve built this with a responsive approach.
-This will look good on everything from mobile to desktop.
+We stick as closely as possible to bootstrap so this thing is natually responsive.

 Page Templates
 ______________